Module Check_ce

 print_attrs:bool -> (Model_parser.model * classification) Pp.pp

-Print classification log or the model when the model is bad or incomplete
+Print classification log or the model when the model is bad or the verdict is INCOMPLETE

 val print_model_classification : ?verb_lvl:int ->